 Nearly every scene in this film is wrought with violence.
 Even the quietest moments in the film have a tension to them that forewarn us that something nasty is about to happen.
 Even the nightclub scene is filled with shaking fists and in your face camera angles.
 There’s enough blood in this movie to fill 10 films.
 I loved this film when it first came out and I have never tired of it.
 It is one of the best films that is the representation of a dystopian society and should easily be considered a classic of the sci-fi genre.
 In fact, this film is so damn good it can almost make you forgive Paul Verhoeven for Showgirls.
 You will note that I said ‘almost.”

-Posted on 11/13/2011, in Films Released in 1987, Movies, Science Fiction Films and tagged Alex Murphy, Dallas City Hall, Dick Jones, José Padilha, Kurtwood Smith, Michael Ironside, Paul, Paul Verhoeven, Peter Weller, Robocop.
+Posted on 11/13/2011, in 1980's Horror Films, 3 Blood Drop Ratings, Movies and tagged Alex Murphy, Dallas City Hall, Dick Jones, José Padilha, Kurtwood Smith, Michael Ironside, Paul, Paul Verhoeven, Peter Weller, Robocop.
 Bookmark the permalink.
 10 Comments.